Baxter Island

 Remarks: East bank of Old Caney, joins H. Curtis.
 Corrected Field Notes in GSC Box 3:6.

-Republic of texas bounty
+Republic of texas Bounty

 William received a 640 acre bounty from Barron Bastrop after the Texas Revolution for his service to the Republic of Texas.